-In 2021 and 2020, revaluation of cryptocurrencies resulted in a gain of $\clubsuit$ 21.32 million and $\clubsuit$ 18.82 million, respectively, recognized under "Revaluation surplus" in "Other comprehensive income (loss)".
-Gain on revaluation of $\clubsuit$ 0.56 million was also recognized in 2020 under "Unrealized gain (loss) on revaluation of cryptocurrencies" in "Other income (charges)" in the consolidated statements of comprehensive income.
-The Group also recognized gain of $\clubsuit$ 2.00 million in 2019 under "Unrealized gain (loss) on revaluation of cryptocurrencies" in "Other income (charges)" in the consolidated statements of comprehensive income (see Note 17).
+Revaluation of cryptocurrencies resulted in a loss of ₱20.78 million in 2022 and a gain of ₱21.32 million in 2021, recognized under "Revaluation surplus" in "Other comprehensive income (loss)".
+Gain on revaluation of ₱0.56 million was also recognized in 2020 under "Unrealized gain (loss) on revaluation of cryptocurrencies" in "Other income (charges)" in the consolidated statements of comprehensive income (see Note 17).

-The amortization expense of intangible assets recognized in "Depreciation and amortization" under "Cost of services" in the consolidated statements of comprehensive income amounted to $\mathbb{P}7.41$ million, $\mathbb{P}22.63$ million and $\mathbb{P}32.65$ million in 2021, 2020 and 2019, respectively (see Note 15).
+The amortization expense of intangible assets recognized in "Depreciation and amortization" under "Cost of services" in the consolidated statements of comprehensive income amounted to ₱6.15 million, ₱7.41 million and ₱22.63 million in 2022, 2021 and 2020, respectively (see Note 15).